 Minimum Funding: The minimum amount that must be contributed by an employer that has a defined benefit, money purchase, or target benefit pension plan.
-The minimum is made up of amounts that go to cover "normal costs" plus other plan liabilities such as "past services costs".
+The minimum is made up of amounts that go to cover "normal costs" plus other plan liabilities such as "past service costs".
 If the employer fails to meet these minimum standards, in the absence of a waiver from the IRS, an excise tax will be imposed on the amount of the deficiency.

 Officer: The determination as to whether an employee is an officer is made based on all the facts and circumstances, including, for example, the source of the employee's authority, the term for which the employee was elected or appointed, and the nature and extent of the employee's duties.
-As generally accepted in connection with corporations, the term "officer" means an administrative executive who is in regular and continued service and received more than \$180,000 in compensation for the 2019 year.
-(This amount has increased to \$185,000 for the 2020 year as the lookback year).
+As generally accepted in connection with corporations, the term "officer" means an administrative executive who is in regular and continued service and received more than \$200,000 in compensation for the 2022 year.
 It implies continuity of service and excludes those employed for a special and single transaction, or those with only nominal administrative duties.
 The number of employees that can be considered officers is equal to 10% of all employees, or three, whichever is greater.
 In no case, however, can the total number of officers exceed 50.